shawngoh87/notification-service/README.md

 2. Notify a user that the monthly payslip is ready
 3. Wish a user happy birthday

+## Important resources

-Swagger docs available under `http://host:port/docs`.
+Swagger docs available under `http://host:port/docs` and at the [root](swagger.json) of the repository.
+Drop `swagger.json` into Postman to import the collection.

 Guides on adding new channels and new notification types [here](#guides).